BIGJRA/BIGJRA.github.io/rejuv.md

 Pick the *Occa Berry* in the northeast.

-In the bottom left of town, you’ll find:
+In the bottom left of town, you'll find:

 ZCell 038: Kristiline Town